 Latest Rightmove data showed average home prices reverse 1.1% in November.
 This was due in large part to a shocking 26% decline in first-time buyer demand.
 And things could remain difficult over the short to medium term as the UK economy struggles.

 All this means that earnings and dividends at Taylor Wimpey could come under significant pressure in 2023.
 So, right now, I’d rather buy other income stocks to boost my passive income next year.

-The post 2 FTSE 100 high-dividend stocks!
-Should I buy them in November? appeared first on The Motley Fool UK.
+The post 2 FTSE 100 high-dividend shares!
+Should I buy them for 2023? appeared first on The Motley Fool UK.